 Day 4: Aguas Calientes-Machu Picchu-Cusco

-After an early breakfast, we take the shuttle bus for 30 minutes to the Inca site of Machupicchu, where we enjoy a private, guided tour followed by time to re-enter and explore on our own.
-In the afternoon, we return to Aguas Calientes and board our train back to Cusco.
+After an early breakfast, we take the shuttle bus for 30 minutes to the Inca site of Machupicchu, where we enjoy a private, guided tour.
+Then return by bus to Aguas Calientes and board our train back to Cusco.

 Frequently Asked Questions